praetoria/mittn/docs/README_fuzzer.md

 database server or users to be defined, this is the default behaviour.

-Whichever database you use, you will provide the configuration options in features/environment.py as a database URI.
+Whichever database you use, you will provide the configuration options in mittn.conf or the test script as a database URI.
 For details on the URI syntax, see http://docs.sqlalchemy.org/en/rel_0_9/core/engines.html#database-urls.

 Managing findings